xiangxinyue/xiangxinyue.github.io/about.md

 - Based in Research Institute, focus on the Internet of Things (IoT).

-**Software Developer Coop Full Time, Willowglen Systems, Sep 2020 - Present**
+**Software Developer Coop Full Time, Willowglen Systems, Sep 2020 - Apr 2021**

 - Developing on SCADACOM System (supervisory control and data acquisition) with backend C++ and frontend JavaScript.